BIBLIOGRAPHY

 OTHER, NON-FICTION RESOURCES

 Some of these books are out of print.
-You may be able to
+You may be able to find them at your library or through a used bookstore.

 The Bitter Years: The Invasion and Occupation of Denmark and